HM Prison Shepton Mallet: American military executions

 Under the provisions of the United States of America (Visiting Forces) Act 1942, 18 American servicemen were executed at the prison: sixteen were hanged in the execution block and two were shot by a firing squad in the prison yard.
 Three of the hangings were double executions, i.e. two condemned prisoners stood together on the gallows and were executed simultaneously when the trap-door opened.

 Of the 18 men executed, eight were convicted of murder, six of rape (which had not been a capital offence in the United Kingdom since 1841), and four of both crimes.
-A Channel 4 film claimed that a disproportionate number of black soldiers were executed.
-Although the U.S. military was 90% white, 10 of the 18 men executed there were black and three were Hispanic.
+A 2003 Channel 4 film claimed that a disproportionate number of black soldiers were executed: although the U.S. military was 90% white, 10 of the 18 men executed there were black and three were Hispanic.

 The Americans constructed a small, two-storey building containing a gallows (of identical design to those used in British prisons) adjoining one of the prison wings.
 The flat-roofed execution block has a single window, approximately one metre above the trap-door.
-There is an external wooden door on the ground floor which gives access to the area underneath the trapdoor.
-It was through this door that the bodies of executed prisoners were removed.
+There is an external wooden door on the ground floor which gives access to the area underneath the trapdoor, and it was through this door that the bodies of executed prisoners were removed.
 The barred steel mortuary door, located below C wing, directly faces the external wooden door to the execution block.
 The execution block is sandwiched tightly between two much larger buildings, close to the rear of the prison.
-Visually, it clashes with the other architecture because it is made of red brick, whereas the rest of the prison is constructed from stone.
+It is made of red brick, whereas the rest of the prison is constructed from stone.

 The executioner at most of the hangings was Thomas William Pierrepoint, assisted mainly by his more-famous nephew Albert Pierrepoint, though some other assistant executioners were used, e.g. Alex Riley and Herbert Morris.
 Executions by hanging took place after midnight, at around 1:00 am.
 Albert Pierrepoint is known to have disapproved of the Americans' practice of reading out to the condemned man as he stood on the trap-door the details of his offence and sentence, then allowing him to make a final statement.
 He said:

 The names and dates of American military executions are as follows: